Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: The motivic Euler characteristic with compact supports

-\begin{proof} By Proposition~\ref{May} (1), the subcategory of strongly dualisable objects in $\SH(k)$ is thick.
-By \cite[Appendix B, Cor.
-B2]{LYZR}, for every smooth, separated, and finite type morphism $Y \rightarrow k$ in $\Sm_k$, $\Sigma_{\P^1}^n f_{\#} \one_Y$ is strongly dualisable in $\SH(k)$.
-As elements of this type generate the thick subcategory of constructible objects we get the result. \end{proof}
+\begin{proof} By \cite[Theorem 3.2.1]{EK} for every smooth, separated, and finite type morphism $Y \rightarrow k$ in $\Sm_k$, $\Sigma_{\P^1}^n f_{\#} \one_Y$ is strongly dualisable in $\SH(k)$ (the result over a perfect $k$ is due to Riou in \cite[Appendix B, Cor.
+B2]{LYZR}).
+Since the subcategory of strongly dualisable objects is itself thick (see e.g. \cite[Theorem A.2.5]{HPS}) we get that all constructible objects are strongly dualisable. \end{proof} As a consequence we can now make the following definition.